kiboschool/course-c4s-writing/src/communicating-for-success/midterm-project-product-requirements-document.md

 ## Instructions

-Your task for the C4S midterm project will be to write a press release for new product.
+Your task for the C4S midterm project will be to write a press release for a new product.

 The first step of the midterm project is for you to select a product idea.
 This product can be a completely fictional product, a current side project that you are working on, or a product that you are developing in one of your other Kibo courses.

-To complete the midterm project you will need to do the following:
+To create your press release for your chosen product, you will need to:

 - Answer the following planning questions: